 While trying to figure out how to restate a thesis, in conclusion, you want to ensure the restatement is different from the initial thesis.
 The two should differ in language as well as in structure.
 Besides, this should be the case in all clauses used within sentences.

 So, How Do You Vary The Sentence Structure?

 Start the sentence with a different part of speech.
 For example, if the original thesis starts with a prepositional phrase, then you should ensure the thesis restatement starts with the sentence’s subject.

-The other method of change the sentence structure is to highlight your points in a different order.
+The other method of changing the sentence structure is to highlight your points in a different order.
 For the most part, thesis statements have three ideas mentioned in the order that you will discuss in the essay body.
-When restating a thesis, you can present your points in a different order.
+When restarting a thesis, you can present your points in a different order.

 Vary The Tense